 Step 6: After that, we have to mark seams.
-Seams are simply the edges, therefore, mode needs to be in edge select mode.
+Seams are simply the edges; therefore, the mode needs to be in edge select mode.
 For the easy selection of edges on the other sides, select ‘Show the Whole Scene Transparent’.

 This makes all the objects in the scene to appear in semi-transparent/semi-opaque irrespective of whether they are in alteration or editing modes.

-Note: For users of previous Blender versions, turn off ‘limit selection to visible’ feature as ‘Show the whole scene transparent’ is not available in older versions.
+Note: For users of previous Blender versions, turn off the‘ limit selection to visible’ feature as ‘Show the whole scene transparent’ is not available in older versions.

 Step 7: Now, we can begin selecting edges to make them into seams.
 For better understanding, imagine seams as cuts made in a 3D model for converting them to 2D shapes.

 Now, for selecting the edges, use the edge select icon on the top left panel as shown below.

 Step 8: Next, you can mark the edges as seams.
 For doing that, Select Edges and click 0n Mark Seam option.

 Alternatively, you can keep the mouse over the 3D view and press Ctrl+E and Mark Seam.

 The seam edges will be marked in red color.
 However, if not, press ‘n’, with the mouse above the 3D view.
 Scroll down and choose the show seams option.